-Once you obtain a letter of acceptance from a designated learning institution such as a university or college, you need to submit an application to IRCC to obtain a study permit.
+Once you obtain a letter of acceptance from a Designated Learning Institution (DLI) such as a university or college, you will also need to obtain a Provincial Attestation Letter (PAL) to submit an application to IRCC to obtain a study permit.
+This CanadaVisa page walks you through the process of getting a Canadian study permit.

 An applicant for a Canadian study permit may include his or her family members on the application, so that they may accompany the applicant to Canada.
 An accompanying spouse may be able to obtain an open work permit, enabling them to work for any Canadian employer, and minor children may be able to study at Canadian elementary and secondary schools.
 To learn more, click here.